• Skip to primary navigation

 I used to just scoop the flour into my measuring cups.
 Then I learned of the spoon and sweep method of measuring flour.
 After doing more reading and watching videos, I went online and picked up an inexpensive scale.
 The sweet part is they threw in a digital thermometer!
 I use the scale a lot now and have made it a habit to weigh my flour, sugars, and butters whenever the recipe calls for it.
 Especially with baking.
 So with that in mind, I have found that this recipe turns out great if the flours, butters, and sugars are measured.

-Mixing the ingredients in the food processor
+Mixing in the Food Processor

 The butter and sugar are mixed together in the food processor just like you would with a stand or hand mixer.
 It doesn’t take long to cream the butter and sugar, but make sure to scrape down the sides of the bowl when necessary.
 Next, add the flour, vanilla, cranberries, and orange zest.
 Pulse the mixture until it starts to come together and releases from the sides.
 There may be some unmixed flour in the bottom of the bowl, but we will tend to that.

-Cooling, rolling, and baking.
+Cooling, Rolling, and Baking.

 When the dough is done in the processor, place the dough on an appropriate sized piece of plastic wrap.
 Scrape out any flour that has not been incorporated in the dough.
 Knead the dough for a bit to incorporate the excess flour into the dough if necessary.
 Roll the dough into a disk and then wrap in the plastic wrap.
-Place the wrapped disk into the fridge to chill for at least 30 minutes.
+Place the wrapped disk into the fridge to chill for at least 25 minutes.

 Roll the dough out from anywhere between 1/8 to 1/4 of an inch.
 I tend to make them about 1/4 inch.
 I use a three inch round cutter to make the shortbread with.
 The choice is up to you what shape you would like!
 Place cut out shortbread on a lined baking sheet and place in the fridge for 10 minutes.
 This will ensure cranberry orange shortbread keep their shape while cooking.